Someshdiwan/Digital-Image-Processing/README.md

 - Matplotlib (for visualizations)
 - SciPy (for advanced image processing functions)
 - scikit-image (image processing and computer vision algorithms)
-- TensorFlow / Keras (for machine learning-based image processing tasks)
-- PyTorch (for deep learning and neural network-based image processing)
 - Jupyter Notebooks (for interactive code and visualizations)
-- ImageMagick (for command-line image manipulation)
-- Pandas (for handling and analyzing data)
-- Numpy (for handling arrays and numerical data)
-- Seaborn (for advanced plotting)
-- Cython (for optimizing image processing algorithms)
-- OpenCV Contrib (extra OpenCV functionality for image processing)
-- SciKit-Image (for image segmentation and advanced processing tasks)
-- Tesseract (for Optical Character Recognition)

 ---

 ## 📂 Project Structure